Female AlopeciaFrom February 2019, Into Thin Hair

 The Necessary Evils of Primary Care: Plantar WartsFrom April 2017, Antibiotics in the Lyme-Light

 Plantar warts are a frequently seen in the primary care office.
 Drs.
 Buelt and Anderson review the literature around the more common place, and the obscure, treatment options.
-From doing to nothing, to duct tape, to topical immunomodulators, options are varied and broad. •11min 47Andrew Buelt, DO and Jake Anderson, MD
+From doing to nothing, to duct tape, to topical immunomodulators, options are varied and broad. •11min 47Andrew Buelt, DO and Jake Anderson, DO

 Not So Bad Rashes in NewbornsFrom February 2017, Sweat Puddled, Brains Muddled